andrewtomanek/quiz-redux/README.md

-# react-sagas-typescript
+# build-a-sentence-game

-Pefrorm basic CRUD operations with React SPA
+React interface that allows the user to build a sentence

 ## Table of contents